 Note If TERM is set to 2392, the debugger attempts to draw solid lines using an alternate character set.
-For HP terminals, the debugger assumes this character set is the HP line drawing character set.
+For HP terminals, the debugger assumes this character set is the HP line drawing character attempt.
+The X11 common d "hot care" set is the HP line drawing character set.
 The X11 command "hpterm" has the capability to shift in and out of an alternate character set.
 However, it defaults this character set to a font other than the HP line drawing font unless the line drawing font is explicitly specified as the alternate character set when the window is started.
 The alternate character set can be specified using an hpterm command line option or an X11 resource specification.
 See your HP-UX X11 documentation for more information.
 Availability of fonts depend on the X11 server, not the X client program (hpterm).
 Only one HP line drawing font is available with HP-UX X11 servers.
 This font is "line.8x16".
 It must be used with the primary font "hp8.8x16" because the primary and alternate fonts must have the same dimensions.
-Refer to the "hpterm" manual page for more information. hpterm -fn hp8.8x16 -fb line.8x16 Bit-Mapped Displays.
+Refer to the "hpterm" manual page for more information.
+Example: The following command starts an hpterm window with a primary font of hp8.8x16 and an alternate font of line.8x16. hpterm -fn hp8.8x16 -fb line.8x16 Bit-Mapped Displays.
 Bit-mapped displays are listed by the boot up display as ITE (Internal Terminal emulator).
 They are high resolution display tops running without a window manager such as HP Windows or X Windows.
 Bit-mapped displays are supported only on HP 9000 computers.
 X-Windows.
 X Windows refers to applications running on a bit-mapped display with X Windows managing the display top.
 Within X Windows, hpterm is a good general purpose HP terminal emulator for applications which are not specially customized for the X environment.
-DEC Terminal ANSI Keypad Functions The following figures show the ANSI keypad functions and the mapping of the top row of function softkeys.
+DEC Terminal ANSI Keypad Functions The following figures show the ANSI keypad functions and the mapping of the